 When there is clinical suspicion and in the presence of typical imaging features on either echocardiography, PET or CMR, Tc99m PYP imaging should be used in conjunction with free light chain testing to diagnose cardiac amyloidosis.
 Though endomyocardial biopsy is no longer required for diagnosis, it is also not obsolete.
 Biopsies should be employed in negative or equivocal scans where clinical suspicion is high.
 They may also be used in the setting of elevated free light chains or monoclonal gammopathy coupled with a positive scan.
 It is imperative to recognize potential sources of error during Tc99m PYP imaging and be familiar with the steps needed to mitigate these.
 These include ordering the test in the appropriate clinical scenario, the correct interpretation of light chain testing and the utilization of SPECT to confirm myocardial uptake.

-The plenary session ended with a talk by ASNC President Dr. Dorbala who discussed the use of PET imaging in cardiac amyloidosis.
+The plenary session ended with a talk by ASNC President, Sharmila Dorbala, MD, MPH, MASNC, who discussed the use of PET imaging in cardiac amyloidosis.
 Though its utility has been seen in AL amyloidosis and can even detect early stages of cardiac involvement, TTR amyloidosis remains a data free zone.
 There are important future perspectives such as the utility of follow-up imaging for response to therapy and protocols to screen asymptomatic allele carriers.